-- Run limit: 6 runs per team per inning, with the exception of the last inning being open.
+- Run limit: 6 runs per team per inning, apart from the last inning being open.

-- A pitching rubber will be placed at 50 feet and a line will be drawn at 60 feet.
-The pitcher can start anywhere in the chute as long as they are stopped and the foot is planted.
+- A pitching line will be placed at 50 feet and a line will be drawn at 60 feet.
+The pitcher can start anywhere in the chute as long as they are stopped, and the foot is planted.

 - Bases will be at 70 feet.